 What Are High Grade Gliomas?

 High-grade gliomas are classified by their location and by how they appear when examined under a microscope.
 Classifying the tumor helps determine how the disease will progress and helps identify the best treatment for it.
-Although the outlook for high-grade gliomas is generally poor, some children can be cured.
+Although the outlook for high-grade gliomas is generally poor, some people can be cured.

 Causes

-Symptoms
+Signs and Symptoms

 The symptoms of a brain tumor often depend on where it is located.
 One of the most common signs of high-grade gliomas is headaches, particularly headaches that wake children up in the morning and are associated with vomiting.
 High-grade gliomas can also cause seizures or cause young children to miss developmental milestones.
-Sometimes, tumors can cause problems with vision, hearing, or speech, or troubles with balance.
+Sometimes, tumors can cause problems with vision, hearing, speech or balance.
+These symptoms can also be related to other health conditions.
+If your child displays any of these, it is important to have a thorough medical exam.

 Diagnosis